AngusJohnson/Clipper2/Docs/readme.md

+# Clipper2

 This is a <b>pre-release beta version</b> of Clipper2.
-While the code my original <a href="https://sourceforge.net/projects/polyclipping/"><b>Clipper</b></a> (i.e. versions 1 through to 6.4.2) was functional, in many places it is/was messy.
-This new version is a significant rewrite that should be <b>a little</b> easier to understand, though unfortunately still very complex.
-There's also a modest performance improvement, and better (more efficient and more complete) removal of spikes and micro-self-intersections from clipping solutions.

-However, because this is a pre-release version ...
-EXPECT SOME BUGS, even though both the Delphi code and its C# port have been fairly extensively tested.
+While my original <a href="https://sourceforge.net/projects/polyclipping/"><b>Clipper Library</b></a> (i.e. versions 1 through to 6.4.2) was very functional, in many places it is/was messy.
+This new version is a significant rewrite so the code should be a little easier to understand, though unfortunately still very complex.
+However, because this is still a pre-release version, expect some bug, even though both the Delphi code and its C# port have been fairly extensively tested.
 A C++ port is also in the pipeline.<br>

 There are many changes in Clipper2 that affect how it's used.
 These are the more important ones:
 1. The PolyFillType enumeration has been renamed FillRule.